gene-git/Arch-mkpkg/Docs/_build/html/_sources/README.rst.txt

 License
 =======

-Created by Gene C. and licensed under the terms of the MIT license.
+Created by Gene C. and licensed under the terms of the GPL-2.0-or-later license.

- - SPDX-License-Identifier: MIT
+ - SPDX-License-Identifier: GPL-2.0-or-later
  - Copyright (c) 2022-2023 Gene C

 Some history